FAQ

 The declaration of completeness is an instrument that was provided for in the Verpackungsverordnung (Packaging Ordinance) to enhance transparency regarding packaging placed onto the German market.
 The main goal of the provision is to make the producers of packaging subject to system participation fully and accurately accountable for their system participation requirement.
 The declaration of completeness must contain entries detailing the material types and masses of all the retail and grouped packaging placed onto the German market in the previous calendar year, including those that accumulate as waste in industrial or large commercial enterprise settings after use.
 The declaration of completeness must be audited and confirmed by a registered expert, or by a registered auditor, tax adviser or sworn accountant.

-As it was already the case under the Verpackungsverordnung (Packaging Ordinance), producers placing packaging subject to system participation onto the German market are required to submit a declaration of completeness for the previous year.
-The duty to submit a declaration of completeness will only be triggered, however, when the actual volume of the packaging subject to system participation placed onto the German market in the previous calendar year reaches one of the following three volume thresholds:
+Producers are required to submit a declaration of completeness for the previous year once the packaging subject to system participation placed on the German market in the previous calendar year reaches or exceeds at least one of the following three volume thresholds, or if an administrative order for submission of a declaration of completeness is issued.

 - Glass: 80,000 kg

-The Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) and the competent state authorities also have the power, however, to require at any time that a declaration of completeness be provided, even if these thresholds are not reached.
+The Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) and the competent state enforcement authorities also have the power to require at any time that a declaration of completeness be provided, even if the thresholds are not reached.

 The declaration of completeness must be submitted electronically, along with the audit confirmation and the related audit report provided by registered auditor, to the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) in LUCID.
 You can also use LUCID to find registered auditors in the ZSVR's register of auditors.
 Further information about filing and the qualified electronic signature, as well as the technical process for filing the declaration of completeness, can be found in the 'declaration of completeness technical guidelines'.